Skip to main content

 1. Be more specific about what you want

-2. Reference exact screen or component names
+2. Reference/upload exact screenshot or component names

 3. Describe the current vs. expected behavior